-Darren Rowse over at ProBlogger.net recently hosted an article that gave a list of 30 Bloggers To Watch In 2010.
+Darren Rowse over at ProBlogger.net recently hosted an article that gave a list of 30 Bloggers To Watch.
 After the post went live Darren gave a challenge to others in the blogosphere to make their own lists of bloggers to watch in their own niches.
 I decided to join in the fun!
-My […]
+My list contains […]

 This article is by Fred at One Project Closer.
 Fred’s blog is home improvement focused, but he also enjoys personal finance from a Christian perspective.
 I grew up with the benefit of Christian parents who made giving to God’s work a top priority.
 My mom regularly reminded my siblings and I that all the money […]